olowo17/WhitelabelPortal/README.md

 # Spring Boot Application with JWT Authentication

-This project demonstrates the implementation of **JWT (JSON Web Token)** based authentication and authorization using **Spring Security** in a Spring Boot application.
+This project involves building a role-based access control admin dashboard where clients can manage users and customers activities.

 ## Features